pihvi-io/docker-node-assets-builder/README.md

 ## Example theme setup

-Here's an example theme folder structure which can be buided with this project:
+Here's an example theme folder structure which can be builded with this project:
 ```
 /build/themes
 ├── theme1